google/styleguide/pyguide.md

 <a id="truefalse-evaluations"></a>
 ### 2.14 True/False Evaluations

-Use the "implicit" false if at all possible.
+Use the "implicit" false if at all possible (with a few caveats).

 <a id="s2.14.1-definition"></a>
 <a id="2141-definition"></a>